openml/docs/docs/OpenML_definition.md

 Data is uploaded through the function [post data](https://www.openml.org/api_docs#!/data/post_data).
 The following files are needed:

-* description: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.data.upload).
+* `description`: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.data.upload).
-* dataset: An [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) containing the data (optional, if not set, there should be an URL in the description, pointing to this file).
+* `dataset`: An [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) containing the data (optional, if not set, there should be an URL in the description, pointing to this file).
+Uploading any other files will result in an error.

 ## Tasks
 Tasks are uploaded through the function [post task](https://www.openml.org/api_docs#!/task/post_task).
 The following files are needed:

-* description: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.task.upload).
+* `description`: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.task.upload).
+Uploading any other files will result in an error.

 The task file should contain several input fields.
 These are a name and value combination of fields that are marked to be relevant by the task type definition.
 There are several task type definitions, e.g.:
 * [Supervised Classification](https://www.openml.org/api/v1/tasktype/1)
 * [Supervised Regression](https://www.openml.org/api/v1/tasktype/2)
 * [Learning Curve](https://www.openml.org/api/v1/tasktype/3)
 * [Data Stream Classification](https://www.openml.org/api/v1/tasktype/4)
 Note that the task types themselves are flexible content (ideally users can contribute task types) and therefore the documents are not part of the OpenML definition.
 The task types define which input fields should be set, when creating a task.

+Duplicate tasks (i.e., same value for `task_type_id` and all `input` fields equal) will be rejected.

 When creating a task, the API checks for all of the input fields whether the input is legitimate.
 (Todo: describe the checks and what they depend on).